marianhlavac/locus/README.md

 # Requirements

- - SFML libraries
- - XCode
+ - GLFW

 # How to build

 todo

-# Configuration

-Use the `config.json` file.

 # Documentation

-Using Doxygen, you can generate the documentation by running:
+Using Doxygen, you can generate the documentation by running in root folder of project:

 ```
-  $ ???
+  $ doxygen
 ```

 # License